Vijay Sethupathi: Leading roles and critical acclaim (2012-2013)

-2014–2015
+Continued success (2014–2015)

 In 2014, his films Rummy and Pannaiyarum Padminiyum were released, both directed by debutants.
 Pannaiyarum Padminiyum, based on its same-titled short film, revolved around an old man and his vintage car Premier Padmini, with Sethupathi starring as its chauffeur.
 The film opened to predominantly positive reviews from critics and is the only Tamil film which has been selected to be screened at the 19th International Film Festival of Kerala.
 The same year Akhaada resurfaced in the media as it was being dubbed into Tamil as Edakku by its makers, to profit from Sethupathi's popularity in Tamil Nadu.
 The film was being promoted as a Sethupathi film, with the actor being prominently featured in the posters, although he had only a minor role in it, and Sethupathi stated that the audience would feel cheated after seeing the film, if it was promoted this way.
 He was next seen in the action drama Vanmam directed by debutant Jaikrishna.
 Though the film was met with average reviews, Sethupathi's performance was praised by critics.
 Malini Mannath from The New Indian Express in his review wrote : "It's Vijay Sethupathi's film the whole way.
 The actor renders a power packed performance, capturing each nuance of the character with precision and understanding".
-Behindwoods stated that the stand out element in the film is Vijay Sethupathi, who has managed to attach his performance to the nativity of the location to the best of his ability.
-The actor scores effortlessly in some portions, one of them being the scene where he breaks into Kreshna's house under the influence of alcohol.

 In 2015, he was first seen in the political thriller Purampokku Engira Podhuvudamai directed by S. P. Jananathan.
 It was met with positive reviews by critics and Sethupathi's performance was highly praised.
 The Times of India reviewer M. Suganth cited that "Vijay Sethupathi redeems everything with a sensitive performance.Balusamy might be the film's central character, but it is Yamalingam who is its beating heart."
 Rediff reviewer S.Saraswathi cited that "Vijay Sethupathi, as a tormented soul loath to pull the lever that will release the trapdoor and take a life, is perhaps the best."
 In July 2015, his first movie as producer Orange Mittai directed by Biju Viswanath got released and met with positive reviews by the critics and entertainment portals.
 He was next seen in the rom-com Naanum Rowdy Dhaan directed by Vignesh Shivan which became his highest-grossing movie until date.